Sack of Somnath

-The Sack of Somnath in 1026 was a military campaign orchestrated by Mahmud of Ghazni, a ruler of the Ghaznavid Empire, directed against the Chaulukya dynasty of Gujarat.
-This is considered Mahmud's fifteenth invasion of India, which saw strategic captures and decisive battles and culminated in the destruction of the revered Somnath Temple.
+The Sack of Somnath in 6–8 January 1026 was a military campaign orchestrated by Mahmud of Ghazni, the ruler of the Ghaznavid Empire, against the Chaulukya dynasty of Gujarat.
+This is considered Mahmud's fifteenth invasion of India, which saw strategic captures and battles that culminated in the destruction of the revered Somnath Temple.
 Facing staunch resistance, Mahmud's forces emerged victorious, resulting in significant casualties.

-Entering Somnath in early-January, Mahmud looted and burned the temple, earning him the title “The Idol Breaker”.
+Entering Somnath in early January, Mahmud looted and burned the temple, earning him a title "The Idol Breaker".

 Background

 The Somnath Temple, situated in Veraval, Gujarat, India, is a sacred Hindu temple.
-In 1026, Gujarat was under the rule of King Bhima I from the Chalukya dynasty.
+In 1026, Gujarat was under the rule of Bhima I from the Chaulukya dynasty.
 Mahmud of Ghazni conducted multiple attacks on Indian kingdoms during that era.
-Mahmud of Ghazni gained renown through campaigns in India, vassalizing the Gurjara Pratihara dynasty and overthrowing the Hindu Shahi dynasty.
-His successful campaigns against the Chandelas and other Hindu chiefs established him as a formidable figure among Indian kings.
+The Mahmud gained renown through campaigns in India, vassalizing the Gurjara Pratihara dynasty and overthrowing the Hindu Shahi dynasty.
+His campaigns against the Chandelas and other Hindu chiefs established him as a formidable figure among Indian kings.
+Bhoja consolidated significant power, effectively reducing the Chaulukya ruler Bhima of Patan to the status of a vassal.
+Consequently, Saurashtra then ruled by the Abhira king Mandalika likely functioned as a feudatory under Bhima’s and by extension, Bhoja’s influence.

 The temple employed 350 persons, both male and female, to sing and dance before the linga every day.
-The income of the temple was collected from 10,000 villages, and from the offerings of the devotees.
-The temple possessed vast wealth in gold, silver, pearls, and rich jewels which had been accumulated in course of centuries.
+The income of the temple was collected from 10,000 villages and from the offerings of the devotees.
+The temple possessed vast wealth in gold, silver, pearls, and rich jewels, which had been accumulated over the course of centuries.

-Historian Ibn al-Athir stated during Mahmud's invasion of Indian kingdoms the sultan destroyed idols and temples on his way.
-The Hindus said that Somnath was displeased with those idols and if it had been pleased with them then none could have harmed them.
-When Mahmud heard this he decided to destroy the idol of Somnath.
+Historian Ibn al-Athir stated that during Mahmud's invasion of Indian kingdoms, he destroyed idols and temples on his way.
+The Hindus said that Somnath was displeased with those idols, and if it had been pleased with them, then none could have harmed them.
+When Mahmud heard this, he decided to destroy the idol of Somnath.